UACR urine test

-An eGFR test is used to measure how well kidneys are functioning, but it is not as accurate as a UACR test to show if you are beginning to develop CKD.
-This is because in early stages of CKD, you can still have close to normal kidney function even if your kidneys have mild damage.
+An eGFR test is used to measure how well kidneys are functioning, but it may not show if you are beginning to develop CKD.
+This is because, in early stages of CKD, you can still have close to normal kidney function even if your kidneys have mild damage.
 Once your kidney function begins to decline, as measured by an eGFR test, the damage cannot be reversed, but there are steps you can take to slow the progression of CKD.

 The difference between UACR and eGFR tests

 Importance of chronic kidney disease testing and prevention